Sporting Park

-Children's Mercy Park (Note: The stadium as formerly known as Livestrong Sporting Park (2011–2013) and Sporting Park (2013–2015)) is a soccer-specific stadium in Kansas City, Kansas, United States, and is the team home for Sporting Kansas City of Major League Soccer (MLS).
+Sporting Park (Note: The stadium has been known as Livestrong Sporting Park (2011–2013), Sporting Park (2013–2015) and Children's Mercy Park (2015–2025)) is a soccer-specific stadium in Kansas City, Kansas, United States, and is the team home for Sporting Kansas City of Major League Soccer (MLS).
 The stadium is located near Kansas Speedway, on the far west side of Wyandotte County, Kansas.
 It opened during the 2011 MLS season on June 9, 2011, with a match against the Chicago Fire.
 The stadium has a seating capacity of 18,467, which can expand to 25,000 for concerts.
 Most SKC games attract around 21,000 spectators because of different stadium modes.
 The stadium is Sporting Kansas City's third home venue; then known as the Kansas City Wizards, the team played in Arrowhead Stadium from 1996 to 2007 and CommunityAmerica Ballpark from 2008 to 2010.
 In 2013, the stadium hosted the MLS All-Star Game, the United States men's national soccer team, and MLS Cup, and is the only stadium to host all three in the same year.

+Since the 2026 MLS season, the stadium is once again named Sporting Park after Children's Mercy Hospital's naming rights agreement expired in February 2026.